Price: £95 PLUS VAT

 ***Full-scale policy conference taking place online***

-Taking place at a critical time, this will be an opportunity to discuss next steps in relation to several relevant developments, such as the Ofsted review into sexual harassment and abuse in schools, the rising number of allegations submitted to the Everyone’s Invited website, and the Government’s consultation on the proposed Violence Against Women and Girls Strategy.
+It will be an opportunity to discuss next steps in relation to several relevant developments, such as the Ofsted review into sexual harassment and abuse in schools, the rising number of allegations submitted to the Everyone’s Invited website, and the Violence Against Women and Girls Strategy 2021-2024.

-We are pleased to be able to include keynote contributions from Sally Thomas, Policy Specialist, Gender Equality and Child Mental Health, National Education Union and Vanessa Ward, Chief Inspector, Independent Schools Inspectorate.
+We are pleased to be able to include keynote contributions from Dr Patrick Roach, General Secretary, NASUWT; and Vanessa Ward, Chief Inspector, Independent Schools Inspectorate.

 This is a full-scale conference taking place online***